yogeshhegde/processor-sdk-doc/source/linux/Overview/_Processor_SDK_Linux_Directory_Structure.rst

 .. ifconfig:: CONFIG_sdk in ('PSDKL')

-    -  **configs** - Contains Yocto config to describe different yocto recipe sources and layers to be used for building SDKs.
     -  **yocto-build** - This directory allows rebuilding SDK components and filesystem using yocto bitbake.
 Refer to `Building the SDK <Overview_Building_the_SDK.html>`__  section for more details on running yocto builds.